operator-framework/operator-controller/docs/project/olmv1_architecture.md

     A -- pushed to --> B
 ```

+!!! note
-**Note**: The direction of the arrows represents the flow of communication.
+    The direction of the arrows represents the flow of communication.
 If an arrow starts from A and points to B, it indicates that A retrieves or consumes information from B, unless otherwise specified.

 ---